By: Noelle Sterne

 Two Reasons Not to Mop Up for Too Long

-Extreme mopping up, though, like too much barreling ahead, can have drawbacks.
-As barreling ahead opens the gate for the creative wild stallion, mopping up can pen him into a too-tight space:
+Extreme mopping up, though, like too much barreling ahead, can have its drawbacks.
+As barreling ahead opens the gate for the creative wild stallion, mopping up can pen him into a too-tight stall.

 - You can get so narrowly focused you quickly bog down in minutiae.
-Your squinting eyes burn, and you ponder as if the universe hinges on whether a comma should come next, or not.
+Your squinting eyes burn, and you ponder as if the universe hinges on it whether (as per Oscar Wilde) a comma should come next or not.

 What Works for You?